 (Right – Plenty of static all night light to allow this D. Dan to case this neighborhood for easy pickings.
 But it is a video camera and motion sensor light that provides deterrence.)

 To be sure, there are times and places where lighting is needed for safety and security, virtually any place where people can be expected to be out and about or where there is active surveillance.
 A porch or walkway lighting when expecting guests, for safety more than security, and driveway lighting on a motion sensor.
 Lighting in a parking lot or pedestrian way when in use, or when a security watch is posted.
-But we see lights burning on front porches in urban residential area, or on poles around rural homes late at night, when all the good guys with eyes are asleep.
+But we see lights burning on front porches in urban residential areas, or on poles around rural homes late at night when all the good guys with eyes are asleep.

-Even when and where useful, to be effective, proper lighting practices should be followed to avoid excessive illumination, uneven lighting and shadows, as well as light trespass.
+Even when and where useful, to be effective, proper lighting practices should be followed to avoid excessive illumination, uneven lighting, and shadows, as well as light trespass.
 Real security lighting requires design and planning. (iv)

 Your typical utility company does not have lighting or security expertise.
 Instead a “night watcher” or flood light is going to be thrown on an existing pole, send light in every direction only to peter out into shadows, which along with glare produced by a typically cheap unshielded fixture will likely degrade visibility as much as improve it.
 Such lighting only provides an expensive security illusion.

 So why do so many people pay for security lights?
-In part because utilities have heavily marketed them; coal fired power plants don’t have throttles and these light burn electricity at off-peak hours during the night.
+In part, because utilities have heavily marketed them; coal-fired power plants don’t have throttles and these light burn electricity at off-peak hours during the night.

 Lighting can enhance security in the presence of potential surveillance, or in occupied locations, so it is easy to sell the idea that lighting inherently provides security.
 We impulsively buy into the idea without considering the wasted money, the damage to the environment, the esthetics of losing the night, the impact on our neighbors, or the simple futility of lighting random areas into the wee hours of the night when no one is observing, except perhaps Dastardly Dan.
 Light is simply not an antiseptic for crime.

 So, the truth is dusk to dawn lighting is insecurity lighting – a night light for grownups.
 Like a security blanket, security lighting makes some of us feel better even if it has no actual benefit.
-So, the thief here is Ready Kilowatt who leads you to believe a light can protect your property for the price of a trickle of money from your bank account to his, month after month, year after year while contributing to the collective harm we are dong to the environment. (vi)
+So, the thief here is Ready Kilowatt who leads you to believe light can protect your property for the price of a trickle of money from your bank account to his, month after month, year after year while contributing to the collective harm we are doing to the environment. (vi)

 If you are really worried about crime, there are things you can do like security systems and light fixtures on motion sensors as recommended by lighting professionals. (vii)

-Get smart, turn the night light off and use the money to light and protect your home properly.
-You will be safer, a little richer, the world less polluted and the stars closer.
+Get smart, turn the night light off, and use the money to light and protect your home properly.
+You will be safer, a little richer, the world less polluted, and the stars closer.

 ii A Report to the United States Congress, by the National Institute of Justice: “We can have very little confidence that improved lighting prevents crime, particularly since we do not know if offenders use lighting to their advantage.”